 8) Miscellaneous pointers

 The more of these pointers a university addresses, the greater value a student will receive.

 “The future of engineering education” wrap up

-Universities can decide to reform their education model or not.
-Regardless, technology is changing the future of engineering education.
+Universities can decide whether to reform their education model or not.
+Regardless, technology is transforming the future of engineering education.
 This is most evident from the following quote by Elon Musk, on finding someone to do a job:

 “A PhD is definitely not required.
 All that matters is a deep understanding of AI & ability to implement NNs in a way that is actually useful (latter point is what’s truly hard).
 Don’t care if you even graduated high school.”

 So it’s best universities adapt to help engineers better fit into the working world.
 Otherwise, they’ll see their student enrollment and revenue drop year after year.

 What are your thoughts on the future of engineering education?
 What formal education changes do you think are most important for engineers?